 After talking to her primary care physician and getting X-rays, Nancy was referred to OrthoIndy.
-Nancy first saw Dr. Nicolas Jasper, an OrthoIndy non-operative spine physician and pain management specialist.
+Nancy first saw Dr. Nicholas Jasper, an OrthoIndy non-operative spine physician and pain management specialist.

 Dr. Jasper tried medications, physical therapy and several spinal steroid injections to help Nancy.
 After it became clear that non-operative care wasn’t working well enough, Dr. Jasper sent Nancy to OrthoIndy spine surgeon, Dr. Kevin O’Neill.

 “Nancy had a number of issues in her lumbar spine.
 She had scoliosis, degenerated discs and severe spinal stenosis – which is narrowing and pinching of the nerves within the spinal canal.
 We talked about the surgical options available,” said Dr. O’Neill.
 “The least invasive option was a laminectomy, which eliminates the spinal stenosis but would not address the scoliosis.
 In order to address all issues in her back, a more invasive surgery would be required.”

 After reviewing the imaging and surgical options with Dr. O’Neill, Nancy decided to undergo the lumbar laminectomy.
 The surgery went well, and in a short time, all of her symptoms had gone away.
 For about two years, Nancy did quite well and was able to enjoy activities again.